karoassociation/Standard/Writerside/topics/1-3-Enumerations.md

 The only difference is that `<-` is put before the namespace name.

-> The exclamation mark is a reference to the return statement operator.

-After that come the enumeration contents enclosed by angle brackets and separated with commas (no trailing comma at the end allowed).
+After that come the enumeration contents enclosed by angle brackets and separated with commas.
+The list can end with a trailing comma.

 **Example**: